 After almost a year of playing on my acoustic guitar I have decided to switch to electric guitar.
 After a long pick, I finally decided to buy a Les Paul type guitar produced by Epiphone and I haven’t regretted my decision for a single day.
 As time passed my collection grew a little with additional guitars, mostly produced by Harley Benton.

 Epiphone Les Paul

 The Epiphone Les Paul Standard Plustop PRO is a wonderful guitar.
 The body and neck are made of mahogany, and the guitar is covered with a maple top with a flame maple veneer and painted with Heritage Cherry Sunburst (50’s style).
 The neck profile is 1960’s SlimTaper D profile.
 The guitar is equipped with Grover tuning machines and PAF style pickups (ProBucker-2 and ProBucker-3) with coil-splitting.

-After some time I have upgraded even this guitar with Tusq XL nut, Gotoh GE104B bridge (with Göldo Bridge Adapter M4/M8 conversion posts to ABR-1 50’s style bridge), Gotoh GE101A aluminium Tailpiece, changed switch washer (one with gold letters), switch tip (amber), truss-rod cover and knobs (gold), leveled the frets and did a full guitar setup.
+I have gradually upgraded this guitar with Tusq XL nut, Gotoh GE104B bridge (with Göldo Bridge Adapter M4/M8 conversion posts to ABR-1 bridge), Gotoh GE101A aluminum tailpiece, changed switch washer (one with gold letters), switch tip (amber), truss-rod cover and knobs (gold), leveled the frets and did a full guitar setup.
 I have also changed the guitar wiring to 50’s style and changed a switch to Gotoh YM-T20.

 Harley Benton TE-52

 Second Electric Guitar that I bought a year later is Harley Benton TE-52 NA Vintage Series.
 The guitar is replica of 52’s Telecaster and despite the guitar low price it is surprisingly well made.
-The body is made of two piece of American ash and neck, C profile, of Canadian maple.
+The body is made of two piece of American ash and neck (C profile) of Canadian maple.
 The guitar is equipped with Roswell TEA alnico vintage TE style pickups (TEA-N-CR and TEA-B ) and Kluson style machine heads.